Thread Brow Lift in Scottsdale, AZ 85260

 Step 2: The Thread Brow Lift Procedure (~60 Minutes)

-On the day of treatment, the area is numbed with local anesthesia near the hairline, small entry points are created, and thin cannulas guide barbed PDO threads beneath the skin along specific lifting vectors.
+On the day of treatment, the area is numbed with local anesthesia near the hairline, smaller entry points (≤2 mm — no incisions, no stitches) are created, and thin cannulas guide barbed PDO threads beneath the skin along specific lifting vectors.

 Dr. Borakowski performing PDO thread brow lift at Desert Bloom Skincare

-You will see the lift right away.
-No sedation.
-No operating room.
-You walk out on your own.
-In most cases two to four threads are used per side — the count and direction depend entirely on your anatomy.
+You see the lift right away — no sedation, no operating room, and you walk out on your own.
+Two to four threads per side in most cases; count and direction depend on your anatomy.

 1